-Many people are surprised to learn that they may qualify for a Chase Ink Business card, even if they only have a side hustle that generates a few thousand dollars per year.
+Many people are surprised that they may qualify for a Chase Ink Business card, even if they only have a side hustle that generates a few thousand dollars annually.

 If you’re in this situation, you can apply for the card using your name as the business name and your Social Security number instead of an EIN (Employer Identification Number).

 While there’s no guarantee you’ll get accepted, applying this way is allowed, and you can get approved if you do it legitimately or plan to have income outside of a traditional job and business expenses.
 You can state your estimated revenues if you’re starting your business.